 While the bank recovery and resolution schemes in Germany generate huge benefits through a stable and creditable financial system, our paper studies whether there is also some curbing effect on the real economy which goes along with restrictions from the bailout process.
-Distressed banks requiring capital support measures (and/or a restructuring merger as ultima ratio) are subject to restructuring and deleveraging conditions6 which may cause a credit crunch in particular for their corporate clients.
+Distressed banks requiring capital support measures (and/or a restructuring merger as ultima ratio) are subject to restructuring and deleveraging conditions which may cause a credit crunch in particular for their corporate clients.
 Following this line of argument, we investigate to which extent restrictions in the course of the bank bailout process are likely also to facilitate the actual default of firms in their credit portfolio, or contribute to a weakening of their creditworthiness (via increase of firms' probabilities of default, or a lowering of their maximum trade credit recommendation), and what the negative effects on these firms' sales are.
-Here, we confirm that a strong banking relationship can be beneficial to shield a firm from the weakest and most risky firms from the market (i.e., distressed banks were no longer able to pursue a strategy to keep inefficient contracts on the balance sheet).
+Here, we confirm that a strong banking relationship can be beneficial to shield a firm from the credit crunch caused by bank distress.
+Moreover, the process helps to remove the weakest and most risky firms from the market (i.e., distressed banks were no longer able to pursue a strategy to keep inefficient contracts on the balance sheet).

-6 Note that the distressed bank agrees on restructuring and deleveraging conditions in order to receive capital support.
+&lt;sup>6 Note that the distressed bank agrees on restructuring and deleveraging conditions in order to receive capital support.
 Both privately organized and government-funded insurance schemes and also supervisors will strictly curb the activities of bailed out banks in case they do not adjust their business model, or misuse the capital support to maintain excessive risk taking.